-The bases and knobs of the handle, which match the three colours of the machine, are made with three different types of solid wood, which give it a vintage look, whilst retaining the typical stability and strength Marcato products.
+The base and knobs of the handle are made with Wengè solid wood.
+They give it a vintage look, whilst retaining the typical stability and strength Marcato products.

 - 250g soft-wheat “00”